georchestra/ansible/README.md

 ansible-playbook playbooks/georchestra.yml

 ```
 To deploy all the middleware and components.
-This has only been tested on Debian wheezy (7.0) so far.
+This has only been tested on Debian jessie (8.1) so far.

 ## warning